-- (i) In 2016, the Company entered into a non-binding letter of intent to joint venture its Bass River project in Nova Scotia with Tejas Gold Company ("Tejas"), a company whose CEO is a director of the Company.
-Tejas will have until May 6, 2018 to earn a 35% working interest in the joint venture.
-To earn the interest Tejas will be required to pay a non refundable deposit of USD \$25,000 (received during the year ended December 31, 2017), issue 100,000 common shares of Tejas stock (received during the year ended December 31, 2016 and valued at \$33,668 based on the price of a recent arm's length financing) and to expend \$400,000 in exploration work including drilling on Bass River.
+- (i) In 2016, the Company entered into a non-binding letter of intent to joint venture its Bass River project in Nova Scotia with Tejas Gold Company ("Tejas"), a company whose CEO was a director of the Company.
+Tejas had until May 6, 2018 to earn a 35% working interest in the joint venture.
+To earn the interest Tejas would have been required to pay a non refundable deposit of USD \$25,000 (received during the year ended December 31, 2017), issue 100,000 common shares of Tejas stock (received during the year ended December 31, 2016 and valued at \$33,668 based on the price of a recent arm's length financing) and to expend \$400,000 in exploration work including drilling on Bass River.
 In addition, Tejas shall pay the Company a management fee of \$5,000 per month over the duration of the work program.
-During the period ended June 30, 2018, the Company agreed to the assignment by Tejas of the agreement to Highlander Resources Corp ("Highlander").
-Subsequently, the Company concluded that it will not be able to complete a joint venture with Highlander and has now abandoned these discussions. - (ii) During the three and six months ended June 30, 2018, the Company announced it has entered into an option with Elk Exploration Ltd. (the "Elk") to acquire 3 Licenses containing 720 acres representing the balance of land located within the Bass River concessions.
+During the period ended September 30, 2018, the Company agreed to the assignment by Tejas of the agreement to Highlander Resources Corp ("Highlander").
+Subsequently, the Company concluded that it will not complete a joint venture with Highlander and has now abandoned these discussions. - (ii) During the nine months ended September 30, 2018, the Company announced it has entered into an option with Elk Exploration Ltd. (the "Elk") to acquire 3 Licenses containing 720 acres representing the balance of land located within the Bass River concessions.